Man charged with assaulting AA flight attendant says victim hurt herself during altercation - NewsBreak

 Brian Hsu, 20, who was on the plane with his mother, faces charges of interference with a flight crew and assault within the special aircraft jurisdiction of the United States, according to the Department of Justice .

-The female flight attendant was apparently punched in the face repeatedly and suffered a fractured nose.Fifth day of travel disruptions for American Airlines
+The female flight attendant was apparently punched in the face repeatedly and suffered a fractured nose.Police ID victim killed under ‘suspicious circumstances’

 A witness told an FBI agent during the investigation that the victim asked Hsu to stay away from the bathroom on the plane and the defendant subsequently punched her in the face with enough force that she hit the lavatory door, an affidavit filed to support the criminal complaint states.